AndKaminer/PartiVisionML/README.md

 - image_path
 Path to the image you want to annotate

-- resize_constant
-Factor to scale image by for improved resolution.
-Comes at the cost of approximation on scaling.
-Typically, use 3

 - --model
 The name of the model weights to use for auto annotation.
 Mandatory for annotation_type "auto"